lsst-it/ittn-012/index.rst

 Keep in mind that the secretAccessKeySecretRef uses the name of the secret we already created, and key takes the specific value we added in within it.

-Now create the Cluster Issuer:
+Now create the Cluster Issuer.

 .. code-block:: bash
    kubectl apply -f letsencrypt.yaml